AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/best-practices-analyzer/using-best-practices-analyzer.md

    ![image](/help/move-to-cloud-service/best-practices-analyzer/assets/report_filter_2.png)

    >[!NOTE]
    > The ACS Commons findings should not be ignored.
-Refer to [documentation](https://adobe-consulting-services.github.io/acs-aem-commons/pages/compatibility.html#aem-as-a-cloud-service-feature-incompatibility) to determine compatibility with AEM as a Cloud Service
+Refer to [documentation](https://adobe-consulting-services.github.io/acs-aem-commons/pages/compatibility.html#aem-as-a-cloud-service-feature-incompatibility) to determine compatibility with AEM as a Cloud Service.

 ### Adobe Experience Manager 6.2 and 6.1 {#aem-specific-versions}